rommapp/muos-app/TO-DO.md

 ## Necessities

-- Test extended features to verify working order (buttons may have been missed, missing menu w/ platform info, etc).
-- SD is hardcoded based on where romM client was run (backs out two directories).
+- SD is hardcoded based on where RomM client was run (backs out two directories).
 Regain ability to choose SD2.
-- Scale font and buttons better for high dpi displays such as the Retroid Pocket Mini (3.7" AMOLED 1280x960).

 ## Ideas